sirfergy/ftmstorscble/README.md

 # Notes
 This is written pretty specific for my scenario, but with some additional effort it could be expanded to work for many more scenarios.

-On linux, you have to use my fork of noble due to a recent change to the kernel.
-I have a [PR](https://github.com/abandonware/noble/pull/349) out but not sure when it'll be merged.

 # Troubleshooting
 ## Raspberry Pi
 - The USB BT adapter may not power up, you need to disable the soft block using these two steps: